githubuniverseworkshops/OctoFitApp-Universe2024/docs/3_GettingStarted/README.md

 4. The Django project octofit-tracker directory will have all the backend components for the app
 5. Create the django app directly in the directory octofit_tracker/backend
 6. Setup the octofit-tracker/frontend directory will store the react app with no subdirectories
+7. install react framework
-7. Install bootstrap and import it
+8. Install bootstrap and import it
-8. Install mongodb via 'apt-get' and setup mongodb with the 'sudo service mongodb start' and 'sudo service mongodb status'
+9. Install mongodb via 'apt-get' and setup mongodb with the 'sudo service mongodb start' and 'sudo service mongodb status'

 Tha directory tree for the OctoFit Tracker App